 - Alternatives to punishment: restorative justice, compensatory justice, etc.

-- The abolition of the prison
+- Justificatory reasons for the abolition of the prison/police

 - The normative force of criminal law

-- Criminal law and applied ethics
+- The relationship between criminal law and economic justice, social justice, and/or applied ethics

-- Unification of criminal and civil law
+- Arguments over the unification of criminal and civil law

 Proposals that sit outside of these areas are also welcome.